rasenshuriken12/DSA_Prep_Qns/LeetCode/Hash Table/Medium/49_Group Anagrams/README.md

 > What is an Anagram?
 > - A word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+> Two strings are anagrams, if they have:
+> - Same length
+> - Exact same characters with the same frequencies
+> - Identical sorted versions

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" width="100%" height="10px"/>

 🧮 Logic